-Meet burrata cheese -- mozzarella's sinfully rich relative who will sweep you off your feet.
-I mean, you might show up to the party with mozzarella, but you'll slip out the back with luscious, creamy burrata.
+Meet burrata cheese — mozzarella's rich, sexy cousin who will sweep you off your feet.
+I mean, you might show up to the party with mozzarella, but you'll slip out the back with burrata.
 Here's burrata's personal profile, plus ideas for how to use this most seductive cheese in extra-special appetizers and salads.

 First of all, burrata means buttered in Italian, which tells you a lot.

 Just imagine a skin of mozzarella wrapped around a lush core of cheese curds and fresh cream to form a soft, pliable ball.
 Slice into it and all the ooey gooey goods spill out, ready to make everything that much more fabulous.
 And just like the butter its named for, burrata pairs well with sweet and savory dishes alike.
 Just look at all the delicious mischief you can get up to with burrata cheese.

 7 Ways to Use Burrata Cheese in Recipes.

 Buckwheat Queen raves, "It's official!
 Peaches and burrata are a perfect couple."

 Momma Loves to Cook says, "Incredible!
 While looking for a new appetizer recipe, I found this one and was thinking that those herbs don't sound like they would be good with peaches...so of course I had to try it.
 Wow!"